-The illustrated stories include online lesson plans with grammar, phonics, theatre exercises, improvisations, dialogues, word games, vocabulary, crosswords, songs, tongue twisters and art projects.
+The illustrated stories include online lesson plans with grammar, phonics, theatre exercises, improvisations, dialogues, word games, vocabulary, songs, and art projects.

-The down-to-earth wisdom of his morals is ageless.
+The common sense wisdom of Aesop's morals is ageless.
 We are never too old to be reminded to beware of flattery, greed and complacency.

 Illustrated stories in verse

-Aesop, born in the 7th c BC, for the most part used animals in his stories so as not to offend his audience.
+Aesop, born in the 7th c BC, initially wrote his stories and morals for an adult audience.
+He used animals in his stories so as not to offend his audience or the governing powers.

 In Chapter Two they are assembled in dialogue format for a performance, or as a tool to improve reading skills.